DCSK-based Waveform Design for Self-sustainable RIS-aided Noncoherent SWIPT: Conclusion

 \section{Conclusion}

 In this paper, we investigated the effects of conventional communication-based chaotic waveforms in self-sustainable RIS-assisted SWIPT.
 In particular, we considered a SISO point-to-point set-up, where the transmitter employs a DCSK-based signal generator and the RIS elements are partitioned into two sub-surfaces, namely, the IT and the EH section.
 While the IT section acts as a relay for the transmitter, the EH section harvests energy from the incident signal, which in turn, is used by the RIS controller and the IT section to attain self-sustainability.
 By considering a generalized frequency selective wireless channel and taking into account the nonlinearities of the EH process, we characterized the system in terms of the BER and the harvested DC power.
 We demonstrated that, both these metrics are dependent on the parameters of the transmitter waveform, the wireless channel, as well as the number of reflecting elements in the IT and EH section of the RIS, respectively.
 Accordingly, we also showed, that it is not always wise to include more and more reflecting elements in the RIS IT section.
 Moreover, we looked into the BER-harvested energy trade-off and how it impacts the aspect of transmit waveform design.
 Furthermore, numerical results illustrate the advantages of the proposed chaotic waveform-based SWIPT architecture.
 As an immediate extension of this work, we aim to investigate the aspect of considering the RIS IT section as an active device with amplifying factor greater than unity.
+Moreover, by incorporating the various hardware impairments, other RIS architectures, including simultaneously transmitting and reflecting RIS and beyond diagonal RIS, can also be considered in a DCSK-based multi-user scenario.

 \appendices